Our data protection statement

 Demographic and personal details including age, date of birth, marital status, nationality, education/work histories, academic/professional qualifications, hobbies, family composition, and dependants

-We collect this information if it is relevant to our programme, or when provided to us.
+We collect this information if it is relevant to our programme.
 We may process demographic information and personal details, e.g. for our equality monitoring and reporting to funders.

 What is the legal basis?